TGreatDk/sohl/pages/Kurt.md

 - Slået ihjel af vargris i #[[Green Sea]]
 -
 - ### Known facts
-	- Owes a lot of people a lot of moneygit
+	- Owes a lot of people a lot of money